ihexxa/quickshare/README.md

 - Be compatible with Linux, Mac and Windows
 - Stopping and resuming uploading/downloading
 - Do uploading and downloading in web browser
-- Manage files in browser or in OS
+- Manage files through browser or OS

 ## Quick Start